gaphor/gaphas/docs/index.rst

 Gaphas 3 Documentation
 ======================

-.. important:: This documentation is in the process of being updated for Gaphas 3.0.

 Gaphas is the diagramming widget library for Python.

 Gaphas has been built with extensibility in mind.
 It can be used for many drawing purposes, including vector drawing applications, and diagram drawing tools.

 The basic idea is: